Seaside, Florida — A Perfectly Pastel Beach Town

 Visit Modica Market

-A collection of tasty nibbles is tucked away in the central square.
+A collection of tasty nibbles is tucked away in the central square of Seaside.
 One particularly worth visiting is Modica Market, a gourmet shop with great food to please any tastebud.
 Many locals stop by here for their morning coffee and some light bites.

 Eat at a Food Truck

 Why have regular food trucks when you could have shiny Airstream trailers instead?
-A favorite local pastime that brings a vintage edge to an average sunny day, the food trucks operating out of old-school Airstream trailers are the ultimate delicious experience.
+A favorite local pastime that brings a vintage edge to an average sunny day, the food trucks operating out of old-school Airstream trailers are the ultimate delicious experience in Seaside.

-You’ll be able to find these containers of delectable cuisines parked along Highway 30A — just follow the delicious smells.
+Airstream Row is located along Highway 30A right between the center of town and the beach.
 There are plenty of choices, from green juices to hot dogs to Florida’s favorite dessert, key lime pie.

 Visit the Seaside Farmers Market

-If you’re looking for a fun activity on a Saturday morning, this weekly farmers market is an excellent way to try and purchase locally made items.
+If you’re looking for a fun activity on a Tuesday or Saturday morning, this bi-weekly farmers market is an excellent way to try and purchase locally-made items.

 This free event takes place in the Seaside Amphitheater and offers an abundance of various goodies, such as baked goods and organic eggs, to take home with you.
 Get your fixings for your next breakfast here — and don’t forget Florida oranges.